 Air can easily penetrate down into the pit more than a metre and several metres across if dry matters are above 28% and consolidation is not as good as it gets.
 Always use Silostop oxygen barrier, and a protective net.
 Make sure the clamp really is airtight.
 It also helps to have some weight on top of the net.
 Good face management, block cutters, defacers definitely help as does keeping the area around the front of the pit clean to reduce the amount of mould spores contaminating the face.

 Having sorted out the management issues then yes, the Ultra-Sile range has some excellent products which have proved very effective on farm in reducing or eliminating spoilage, moulding and heating issues at feed out.
+Products such as Ultra-Sile Dry and Ultra-Sile Arable are very effective at minimising heating at the silage face provided that normal silage management is fully observed.

 The principle causes of top and shoulder waste are due to air being present in the silage during the start of the fermentation.
 This is due to a lack of consolidation, particularly with dry, long chopped, mature, stalky forages, over-filled clamps, a lack of rolling and inadequate sheeting and sealing systems.